AdobeDocs/audience-manager.en/help/using/features/addressable-audiences.md

 ### Platform-Level Metrics {#platform-level-metrics}

-This metric returns data on activities collected across all Audience Manager customers.
-They can provide a broader view of the customer's audience compared with the aggregated Audience Manager customers.
+This metric returns data on activities collected across all [!DNL Audience Manager] customers.
+They can provide a broader view of the customer's audience compared with the aggregated [!DNL Audience Manager] customers.

 <table id="table_B6654D9858FF46AF95B1C181D4608D26">
  <thead>